harvardnlp/NeuralSteganography/README.md

 - `pytorch_transformers` &rarr; `transformers`
 - Updated other deprecated APIs

-All dependencies are listed in `requirements.txt`.
+All dependencies are listed in `requirements.txt`, including CUDA 12 packages for GPU support.

 **NOTE:** This fork only updates the arithmetic coding-based algorithm for compatibility with modern Python and PyTorch environments.
 The Huffman and binning algorithms remain in their original state and may not work out of the box.